Merkel Cells are found in the top layer of the skin. These cells are very close to nerve endings.

 or trabecular cancer

-Merkel cell carcinoma tends to grow quickly and to metastasize (spread) at an early stage.
+legs, and trunk.
+Merkel cell carcinoma tends to grow quickly and to metastasize (spread).
 It usually spreads first to nearby lymph nodes and then may spread to lymph nodes or skin in distant parts of the body, lungs, brain, bones, or other organs.